Couples Counseling Therapy

 10 Ways to Encourage Your Partner to Attend Couples Counseling

-There is no ‘trick’ to get your partner to join you in couples counseling.
-While the following tips may help you to encourage your partner, they are not ways to manipulate your partner.
+There is no “trick” for getting your partner to join you in couples counseling.
+While the following tips may help you to encourage your partner, they are not forms of manipulation.
 In fact, you will find that many of the strategies below can only be effective if you are not trying to manipulate your partner, and only if you, yourself, are dedicated to improving the relationship, and willing to improve yourself as an important part of the process!

 Are you ready?
 Here are a few guidelines to follow in encouraging your spouse to join you in couples counseling: